AAGI-AUS/qcflow-rnaseq/README.md

 # qcflow-rnaseq

 QC and trimming pipeline for RNA-seq reads.
+The pipeline is based on the [qcflow](https://github.com/ccdmb/qcflow/tree/master) but including newer software and also specifically focused to RNAseq.

 The pipeline runs the follwing:
 * FastQC for quality control